Home

 John passed away in about 1887.
 The exact details of his passing are not known.

-At age 87, Caroline passed away in Grabill, IN on March 23, 1911.
+At age 87, Caroline passed away at the home of her son James in Grabill, Allen County on March 23, 1911.
 A rare old photographic postcard of Grabill's State Street is seen here, postmarked 1912, a year after Caroline's death, reflecting the scene of the town in her last year or so of life.

 She was buried at Leo Cemetery, where her husband is presumed also to rest for eternity.
-When a cousin walked through the Leo Cemetery in more recent years, he could find no grave marker for the couple.
+When the founder of this website walked through the Leo Cemetery in 2009, he could find no grave marker for the couple.

-Among the Prings' many descendants, it's interesting to note that grandson Clyde Pring is said to have been an engineer and worked on the construction of the Panama Canal.
+Among the Prings' many descendants, grandson Clyde Pring is said to have been an engineer and worked on the construction of the Panama Canal.
 This will be researched more fully.

 For more information on this branch, contact descendant Sandra Paser.
 Others have helped collect and preserve the Pring family history over the years, including Betty McClanahan, who compiled much of the information on which this biography is based.